-As described above, Mr. Laramore's exposures to TCE, PCE, benzene, and vinyl chloride were well below levels in epidemiology and animal studies that overall did not observe significant increases (or significant trends) in bladder cancer.
-Therefore, these results provide additional support that Mr. Laramore's estimated exposures would not have been expected to lead to his bladder cancer.
+The results described above provide additional support that Mr. Fancher's exposures to TCE, PCE, benzene and vinyl chloride were well below levels of concern for kidney cancer (TCE), or well below levels that did not observe significant increases in kidney tumors in animals (PCE, benzene, vinyl chloride).
+Therefore, Mr. Fancher's estimated exposures while stationed at Camp Lejeune would not have been expected to lead to his kidney cancer.